 At the time of her confessions (which are reprinted in “A Skeptic’s Handbook To Parapsychology” by Paul Kurtz, 1985, Prometheus Books) Margaret was a practising Catholic who viewed Spiritualism as a “widespread evil” as did other traditional religions during it’s hey days that condemned it.
 She later recanted her statements, and in fact tried to revive her involvement with her sisters as a practising medium, but the damage had been done.
 At the time of their deaths the Fox sisters were rumoured to be both penniless and raging alcoholics.

 Despite these confessions from one of the originators of the movement and waning interest at various times since it’s inception; Spiritualism has never totally died-off (forgive the pun).
-This is evidenced by the continued interest in self-proclaimed psychics, mediums, practitioners of the occult, and various devices such as Ouija Boards (Parker Bros.
+This is evidenced by the continued interest in psychics, mediums, and practitioners of the occult, and various devices such as Ouija Boards (Parker Bros.
 Trademark) that are used to communicate with spirits.
 Most major cities throughout Canada and the USA have Spiritualist Churches, which are affiliated to the Spiritualist movement and its philosophies.

 Believers will tell you of experiences witnessed first hand that defy any other explanation, but that which Spiritualism purports to offer.
 They will also cite that Margaret Fox’s confessions are full of inaccuracies, which may or may not have been the intention of the author at the time of her writings.
 And we cannot forget the fact that it is a matter of historical record that a body was found in the Hydesville home (as the ‘spirit’ said it would be).

-Whatever the real truth of the matter and one’s particular opinions on it; from a historical perspective of the paranormal The Fox sisters were and continue to be those who defined modern day spiritualism and mediumship.
+Whatever the real truth of the matter and one’s particular opinions on it; from a historical perspective of the paranormal The Fox sisters were and continue to be those who defined modern day spiritualism and mediumship in North America.

 Mysterious Encounters, by John Robert Columbo, 1990, Hounslow Press